inspr/core-legacy/doc/client_controller.md

 # Client Controller

 The client controller is the entry point for making changes to the Inspr structure tree.
-Using the client, it is possible to create, modify and delete dApps, Channels and Channel Types.
+By using the client, it is possible to create, modify and delete dApps, Channels and Channel Types.

 ## Instantiating a new Client